Our first night in a Canopy Cabin in an Avocado Plantation

 We are also going to a resort as a treat soon, and I needed to book that while the special was on.

 I am meeting my sister before Christmas and I need to arrange an itinerary for that.
 Another booking.
-I have not seen family in 1.5 years and we so miss them, that this is important to us, and we are not cancelling it for anything.
+I have not seen the family in 1.5 years and we do miss them, that this is important to us, and we are not canceling it for anything.

-On and on the list goes of what I have to do between now and Christmas.
+On and on the list of what I have to do goes on between now and Christmas.

-I need to get on-line and select a few DS games for my son for Christmas.
+I need to get online and select a few DS games for my son for Christmas.
 Santa still comes, so there are things to arrange for that.
 And I can have my sister bring gifts.
-It is impossible to shop for surprises as a single travelling Mum.
-I do NOT leave my son in a hostel/hotel and go shopping as some I have heard of do.
-But again I need internet to buy these gifts.
+It is impossible to shop for surprises as a single traveling Mum.
+I do NOT leave my son in a hostel/hotel and go shopping as some people do.
+But again I need the internet to buy these gifts.
 I need to be able to then access my banking to pay for them.

 We have been offered to house-sit next year.
 The lady has never had house-sitters before, and I can’t let her know I’m off the radar for 2 days.
 She wanted an answer and we might lose the chance.
 She wanted a reply, and a Skype conversation set up.
 More stress.
 We need this house-sit to save money.